-A white plastic lamp, the lid of a dumpster or discarded kindergarten toys could all be part of the cargo bikes sold by Black Iron Horse, which combine original frames with boxes from fully recycled plastic.
+A white plastic lamp, the lid of a dumpster or discarded kindergarten toys could all be part of the cargo bikes sold by Black Iron Horse [A1-601], which combine original frames with boxes from fully recycled plastic.

-But last year Black Iron Horse came up with a greener version of the cargo bike, with boxes made of entirely recycled plastics.
-The material comes from the largest plastic recycling firm in Denmark, to make sure it’s traceable and doesn’t add to the company’s carbon footprint.
+Two years ago, Black Iron Horse came up with a greener version of the cargo bike, with boxes made of entirely recycled plastics.
+The material for the Pony’s box came from the largest plastic recycling firm in Denmark, to make sure it’s traceable and doesn’t add to the company’s carbon footprint.

 Black Iron Horse’s cargo bikes are assembled in Copenhagen, using frames made in Jutland from Swedish, Norwegian and Finnish steel.
 They are so sturdy that some of them return to the workshop for service after more than two decades of usage.

 The company is owned by Leikier, Lindahl-Berg and Mike Eschen, who has a background in banking.
 They changed the name last year from Sorte Jernhest to Black Iron Horse, which is helping to spread the sustainable cargo bikes in other markets.